What Happens When Your Solar Company Goes Out of Business?

 Table of Contents

 The solar industry is one of the most promising industries within Phoenix and the state of Arizona as a whole.
 At the start of 2023, around 9% of electricity within Arizona was made up of solar power.
 While the potential for growth is there, there are some concerning numbers.
 For example, residential solar shrank by 25% nationwide YoY between 2023 and 2024.
 This was due to higher interest rates and tighter legislation in California.
-While the industry has potential, there are some key facts to be aware of, especially regarding solar power in Arizona.
+While the solar industry has potential, there are some key facts to be aware of, especially regarding solar power in Arizona.
 Below is a perspective on the state of the industry, how solar power companies are being affected, and how we strive to be above the rest at JIT Solar.

 Why Some Solar Companies Are Going Bankrupt